barryclark/jekyll-now/about.md

 permalink: /about/
 ---

-A blog for CS 373 Software Engineering extra credit
+I'm a Computer Science major at The University of Texas at Austin.
+This blog is written for my Software Engineering class taught by Glenn Downing in Spring 2016.

 ### Contact me